Skip to content

 • Soil irrigation (1): Water directly added to the soil.

-The irrigation that that reaches the soil water pool is:
+The irrigation that reaches the soil water pool is:

 References